-- Home theater PC, generic term for a personal computer using a television as its monitor.
+- A personal computer using a television as its monitor.
 An HTPC with a suitable graphics processor can replace a video game console.

 - Someone who bypasses the security of a property, such as a building or computer system, in order to commit a crime or intentional tort.
 Contrast with "hacker" and "pen tester".

 - Distributed as free software but with unavoidable non-free dependencies.
 (After a 2004 article by Richard Stallman describing the status of programs written in the Java programming language prior to the release of OpenJDK.)